 Footnotes

 Institutional review board statement: The 1975 Declaration of Helsinki's ethical principles were followed by the research design.
-The ethics committee of the Guizhou Provincial People's Hospital authorized the investigation, which attests to this (Approval number: 2023-009).
+The ethics committee of the Guizhou Provincial People's Hospital authorized the investigation, which attests to this (Approval No: 2023-009).

 Informed consent statement: Due to the study's retrospective character, an exemption from the informed consent criteria was authorized.